THE FOUNDATION'S BOARD

 In recognition of his outstanding contribution to the fundraising profession, Peter was awarded FIA’s 2016 Arthur Venn Fundraiser of the Year.

-Peter is a passionate Australian native gardener, life-long environmentalist and Al Gore trained Climate Reality Leader.
+Peter is a passionate Australian native gardener and small hobby farm and wattle tree plantation in western Victoria.
+A life-long environmentalist and Al Gore trained Climate Reality Leader.

-Juleigh is the Managing Director of Robins Foods and has over two decades experience in sourcing native bush foods from Aboriginal communities throughout Australia.
+Juleigh was and founder of the Outback Spirit brand and has over three decades experience in sourcing native bush foods from Aboriginal communities throughout Australia.
 She has worked with a wide range of government research groups to develop native foods and the inspiration for the establishment of the Foundation.

-Ron Newchurch is a Narunga man from the Yorke Peninsula in South Australia.
-Ron and his family grow vegetables on their farm, Boookyana, for Coles and the South Australian fresh produce markets through Nunga Produce.
-Ron also grows native and contemporary herbs under his Matjara brand sold through IGA supermarkets and independent retailers.
+Dominic is a man from the ? in South Australia.
+Dominic . also grows native and contemporary herbs under his Pundi & Edible Reconciliation brands sold through ? and independent retailers.

 Rick began his career in the Information Management sector with Infotrieve Australia Pty Ltd servicing government agencies, education, NFP and corporate sectors; including blue chip pharmaceutical, legal and consulting firms.